[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 The rest of the league has been working to get a read on the Suns since they moved into this slot Sunday by sending Kevin Durant to the Rockets.
 With three high-usage scorers in Devin Booker, Bradley Beal and now Jalen Green joining the team, some rival teams expect Phoenix will target a defense-minded frontcourt player who can complement what could be a clunky backcourt fit.
 Bryant and Collin Murray-Boyles fit that mold and are viewed as some options for the Suns.

-Though Bryant isn’t expected to create much of his own offense in the near future, his ability to shoot from range, add value as a passer and guard all over defensively gives him a realistic pathway to becoming a lineup fixture. – Woo
+Though Bryant isn’t expected to create much of his own offense in the near future, his ability to shoot from range, add value as a passer and guard all over gives him a realistic pathway to becoming a lineup fixture. – Woo

 11. Portland Trail Blazers